lovetoys/lovetoys/README.md

         end
     end

-    -- Finally, we setup an engine.
+    -- Finally, we setup an Engine.
     engine = Engine()
     engine:addEntity(player)

-    -- Let's add the MoveSystem to the engine.
-Its update() -- method will be invoked within any engine:update() call. engine:addSystem(MoveSystem())
+    -- Let's add the MoveSystem to the Engine.
+Its update() -- method will be invoked within any Engine:update() call. engine:addSystem(MoveSystem())

-    -- This will be a 'draw' system, so the
+    -- This will be a 'draw' System, so the
-    -- engine will call its draw method. engine:addSystem(DrawSystem(), "draw") end
+    -- Engine will call its draw method. engine:addSystem(DrawSystem(), "draw") end